obsidianmd/obsidian-help/en/Plugins/File explorer.md

 ## Rename a file or folder

 1. Right-click the file you want to rename, and then click **Rename**.
-2. Type the new name, and the press Enter.
+2. Type the new name, and then press Enter.

 When you rename a file, Obsidian automatically updates all the links to that file.
 For more information, refer to [[Rename notes]].